-WHOIS redaction · Cloudflare Registrar docs
+WHOIS redaction

 How can third parties reach registrants?

-As part of the ICANN guidelines, registrars must make available a method for third parties to reach the registrant without revealing the identity of that registrant.
-Cloudflare has made a form available where third parties can submit a message for a given domain on Cloudflare Registrar.
+As part of the ICANN guidelines, registrars must have a method for third parties to reach the registrant without revealing their identity.
+Cloudflare has a form available where third parties can submit a message for a given domain on Cloudflare Registrar.
 Cloudflare will forward the message to the registrant email on file for that domain.